Buddhahood in the Female form: Vajrayogini's Attainments.

 Fully Enlightened Dakini (Buddhadakini).

-The word Dakini has a complex range of associations, describing Vajrayogini as one who flies, moves freely in space, dances in the sky, and sports blissfully in the limitless expanse of emptiness.
+The word Dakini has a complex range of associations.
+It describes Vajrayogini as one who flies, moves freely in space, dances in the sky, and sports blissfully in the limitless expanse of emptiness.

 She has attained full awakening.
 And she manifests a divine body that expresses her spiritual realizations.
 She provides a guide map on which others may meditate to achieve the same goal of attainment.
 As an enlightened being, she has attained both transcendent wisdom (prajna) and supreme bliss (mahasukha).